deejaygraham/makers-n-creators/README.md

 # Makers-n-Creators

-Code and support materials for a five-day makers and creators week.
+Slides, code and support materials for a five-day makers and creators week.

+For a break down of each day [go here](index.html).
+For mentors, look at the [wiki](https://github.com/deejaygraham/makers-n-creators/wiki) for notes, check lists, cheat sheets and organizational materials.